 Nightclubs, while not as popular as a party venue choice (1%), offer a great experience with a DJ and a dance floor.
 This is a great venue type for an active crowd that wants to dance the night away.
 With a bar and, quite often, an in-house kitchen, nightclubs can offer a fully catered experience.

 While the average cost of venue hire in the UK seems to hover around￡500-630, in reality, prices can rise far above that.
 In some cases, however, venue costs need not be very high at all.
-This variety of costs and pricing models are something that you will need to factor into your party planning early on.
+This variety of costs and pricing models is something that you will need to factor into your party planning early on.
 Venue hire costs can vary due to a range of factors:

 You can rent a venue for a party by first setting down the specifications that you need to bear in mind for your event.
 How many people will be attending?
 What sort of atmosphere should the party have?
 What day of the week should it be on?
 These sorts of details will vary widely for each person and each event.
 However, at the very least you should be able to choose the type of venue, and the size you will need.
 With these, you are well on your way in your hunt.

 Once you have settled on a few choices, contact the venue manager and discuss your booking, your ideas and any proposed catering or drink needs.
-Make sure you read everything thoroughly before signing, and know all of the applicable terms and conditions.
+Make sure you read everything thoroughly before signing and know all of the applicable terms and conditions.
 Don’t be afraid to negotiate, and keep your options open until you are ready to make a final choice.